 How Insight Timer Works

 Insight Timer offers a free version and a premium version with a 7-day free trial.
-While opening the app, you will see a positive quote that works as a mood check-in.
+When you open the app, a positive quote will do a mood check-in for you.
 This app is the perfect piece for ambitious teens with a variety of programs to choose from on their own.

 5. Three Good Things

 It is also one of the top-rated mindfulness apps for teens.
-Three Good Things is a journaling app and self-esteem app that promotes mindfulness rather than meditation.
-Writing down three good things in a day promotes gratitude and positivity.
+Three Good Things is one of the best gratitude journaling apps and self-esteem apps that promotes mindfulness rather than meditation.
+Writing down three good things in a day helps build gratitude and positivity.

-Once opening the app, like self esteem app, a simple question prompts, “What went well today?”
-The responses to this question are limited to 100 characters to respond quickly and pressure-free manner.
+As you open the app, a simple question prompts, “What went well today?”
+The responses to this question are limited to 100 characters to respond quickly and in a pressure-free manner.
 It is free with no subscription plan.

 6. Aura